Coils Pt. 2: Pre-made wrapped coils vs. building coils

 Brittany Hale

-What is the difference between pre-made vape coils and handmade coils, and how does this affect you and your RBA experience?
+What is the difference between pre-made vape coils and handmade coils, and how does this affect you and your RBAÂ experience?

 Consistently replacing coils can get expensive.
 If you are a full-time vaper, you know.
 Pre-made coils usually run for around 3-5$ each, depending on the type of coil and device you are using and should be replaced every 1-2 weeks.
 On the other hand, 30 feet of wire and a handful of cotton could cost you around 15$ and could last a lot longer, depending on how often you vape.
-A great way to save and put your vape knowledge to use is to build your own coils.
+A great way to save and put your vape knowledge to use is to build your own coils.An upside, besides saving money, is the fact that you have complete control over your coil experience.
+You can adjust the resistance yourself and cater to your specific needs.
+It also makes the experience more personal and intricate.
+Some really appreciate this and the artistic sense behind it.Â

 Pre-made coils: